ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 * Be at the first snapshot in the UI list, with no child references.
 You can't delete a child snapshot.
 * Be in a `stable` state.
 * Not be actively restoring a volume.

-An easy way to determine whether you can delete a snapshot is look in the [UI](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-list-ui) list of snapshots.
-The overflow menu has a **Delete** option when a snapshot is deletable.

-You can also use the [CLI](#snapshots-vpc-delete-snapshot-cli) or [API](#snapshots-vpc-delete-snapshot-api) to list the snapshot by ID and then check the `deletable` attribute value (true or false).

 You can delete all snapshots for a volume.
 Deleting all snapshots requires further confirmation in the UI.
 In the CLI and API, you identify the volume by ID.